Advice for Travelling Championships

 If your laptop is short on USB ports you can use a USB hub to give you more ports.

-Another solution for the internet is to use a USB 4G Dongle or a portable 4G Router.
+Another solution for the internet is to use a USB 4G Dongle or a portable 4G Router/Network Switch.
 Using a 4G router can provide multiple network ports (once configured) and the internet – providing there is sufficient 4G Signal.
 If you need some advice on 4G routers, please speak to the Support team.

 USB A (left) and USB C (right)